giovemoiran/infodengue-sprint-lsl/README.md

-# LSL model for the inodengue sprint
+# LSL model for the infodengue sprint
 This repo contains the models used to forecast the dengue cases for the infodenfue spint.

 # Forecast target